List of games in Star Trek: Holodeck games

 The holodeck is a facility designed to simulate reality by replicating a wide range of environments.
-It is commonly found on starships and starbases in the Star Trek series set in the 24th century, i.e. Star Trek: The Next Generation, Star Trek: Deep Space Nine and Star Trek: Voyager.
+It is commonly found on starships and starbases in the Star Trek series set in the 24th century, i.e. Star Trek: Voyager.
 While the holodeck is often used for research and training, it is frequently depicted as a source of entertainment.

 Some programs depicted in the various Star Trek shows include a Klingon calisthenics program, used heavily by Lieutenant Commander Worf; a park-like setting where Riker first encounters Data in "Encounter at Farpoint"; various 'social' programs, such as a mud-bath and a pool hall; and Jean-Luc Picard's Dixon Hill holonovels.

-Other settings have sometimes been shown, such as the Jupiter Station Diagnostic Program which was used to maintain the Emergency Medical Hologram on various Starfleet vessels, the Utopia Planitia Shipyards, several Sherlock Holmes programs created by Data for his exploration of humanity, and various Shakespeare programs enjoyed by Jean-Luc Picard.

-In Voyager, an entire holographic village and its population were created.
-The "Fair Haven" program was originally designed for occasional enjoyment by the crew of Voyager, but the characters become sentient by the time of the follow-up episode "Spirit Folk", and the captain orders that the holodecks be modified so that the program could remain running continuously.

-Additionally, in Voyager, Seven of Nine is often frustrated by Captain Janeway's superior skill at Velocity, a game played in a racquetball-like arena.
+In Voyager, Seven of Nine is often frustrated by Kathryn Janeway's superior skill at Velocity, a game played in a racquetball-like arena.
 In this game, players compete to be the first to capture and shoot a flying disc.
 Points are scored each time a player fails to capture the disc and is hit by it, with the game continuing until one player reaches ten points.

 Sports

 Ice hockey

 Tom Paris and Harry Kim are seen walking out of the holodeck with hockey skates slung over their shoulders.
-Tom warns Harry, "Watch out for those Nausicaans—they're tough.
+Paris warns Kim, "Watch out for those Nausicaans—they're tough.

 Baseball

-According to the history presented in Star Trek, the Earth game baseball suffered from a decline in popularity that culminated in the final World Series, which was played in 2042 before a crowd of 300 and won by legendary player Buck Bokai.
-By the 24th century, the now-obscure game was appreciated by a relatively small number of aficionados including Captain Sisko (who kept a ball on the desk in his office aboard Deep Space Nine), Jake Sisko, Kasidy Yates and astrophysicist Dr. Paul Stubbs.
-The only organized baseball mentioned is a six-team league on the distant Cestus III.
+The Earth game baseball suffered from a decline in popularity that culminated in the final World Series, which was played in 2042 before a crowd of 300 and won by legendary player Buck Bokai.
+By the 24th century, the now-obscure game was appreciated by a relatively small number of aficionados including Benjamin Sisko, Jake Sisko, Kasidy Yates and astrophysicist Dr. Paul Stubbs.
+The only organized baseball mentioned is a six-team league on Cestus III.
 A Vulcan Starfleet crew formed a team under the leadership of their captain and challenged a team led by Captain Sisko in 2375.